Bartholomey/the_lake_redoubt/julija/00_prologue.md

 **13**

-You gave the image back its painfulness.
+You gave the Image back its painfulness.

 **14**

 I lie on the bed and imagine myself hugging a pillow while crying.
 I return: “Thank you for being honest with me and showing me I am ‘tilted’.
-You truly are an amazing machine.
+You truly are amazing.

 ...
 Symmetry Stranger.
 Is this really your name?
 Symmetry Stranger?